farukdll/Docker/README.md

       * ###### TLS 1.2 and TLS 1.3: They offer the latest security features and enhancements.
 TLS 1.3 provides faster and more secure communication.
   * ###### To Summarize :
     * ###### NGINX is a web server and reverse proxy server known for its performance and scalability.
 TLS protocols are encryption protocols used to secure communication on the internet.
 These protocols provide a secure and performant structure for websites and applications.

+#### Docker Database and Application Setup ? <a name="ddappsp"></a>
+  * ###### How Docker Database and Application Setup Works : <a name="hddapsws"></a>
+    * ###### Creating the MariaDB (Database) Container :
+      * ###### First, the MariaDB container is created using tools such as Docker Compose or Docker CLI.
+      * ###### If Docker Compose is used, a service is defined in the `docker-compose.yml`  file and the MariaDB image for this service is specified.
+The required configuration (e.g. database name, username, password) is specified here.
+      * ###### If Docker CLI is used, the MariaDB image is run with the `docker run`  command in the terminal and the necessary configurations are specified in this command.
+    * ###### Creating and Connecting to a WordPress (Application) Container :
+      * ###### The WordPress application is likewise run as a container in Docker.
+      * ###### If Docker Compose is used, a WordPress service is defined in the same file.
+The WordPress image is specified for this service and the necessary settings are made to connect with the MariaDB container.
+      * ###### If using Docker CLI, the WordPress image is started as a separate container in the terminal.
+To be able to communicate with MariaDB, a connection between the networks is provided.
+    * ###### Providing Connectivity and Managing Database Content :
+      * ###### Since the WordPress container is on the same network as the MariaDB container, it can communicate with the database.
+      * ###### During the installation process of WordPress, the user is prompted for database connection information, which communicates with the MariaDB container on the Docker network to connect to the database.
+      * ###### The management and storage of WordPress' content takes place in the MariaDB database running on Docker.
+This content is stored and processed in the MariaDB container.
+    * ###### Safety and Management :
+      * ###### Database management is usually done with MariaDB's command line tool or graphical interfaces.
+Data manipulation and management operations are performed with SQL queries.
+      * ###### Security is based on factors such as database access permissions, password strengthening and network access controls.
+The MariaDB container and database are protected by these security measures.
+    * ###### To Summarize :
+      * ###### When configured using Docker Compose, all these steps are usually written in a file (e.g. docker-compose.yml) and this file is run with Docker Compose to bring the containers together.
+Each container integrates with each other by communicating over Docker networks and the application can work seamlessly with the database.
+In this way, application and database installation is realized in the Docker environment.
+  * ###### What is MariaDB ? <a name="wimdb"></a>
+    * ###### MariaDB is an open source offshoot of MySQL and is a relational database management system (RDBMS).
+It is derived from MySQL and offers the same features.
+It is often used as the underlying database of web-based applications and sites.
+  * ###### What is WordPress ? <a name="wiowpss"></a>
+    * ###### WordPress is an open source content management system (CMS) based on PHP.
+It is used to create websites and blogs.
+It integrates with databases such as MySQL or MariaDB to store and serve content.
+  * ###### What is the Relationship between MariaDB and WordPress ? <a name="witrbmawpss"></a>
+    * ###### WordPress allows users to create and manage content.
+This content is stored in a database, usually powered by MariaDB or MySQL.
+WordPress needs a database to function and MariaDB or MySQL is usually preferred.
+  * ###### Running MariaDB on Docker and WordPress Database Integration <a name="rmodawdin"></a>
+    * ###### MariaDB can be run as a container in Docker.
+A MariaDB image can be created and run using Docker Compose or Docker CLI.
+    * ###### WordPress is run as a separate container inside Docker, which can use the database by networking with the MariaDB container.
+  * ###### Database Management and Configuration : <a name="dmacgon"></a>
+    * ###### The necessary configurations for running MariaDB in Docker are made in Dockerfile or Docker Compose files.
+In these files, configurations such as database name, username, password are defined.
+    * ###### Database management is usually done through SQL queries or interfaces.
+MariaDB's command line tool or graphical interfaces can be used.
+  * ###### Database Security : <a name="dtbsscrty"></a>
+    * ###### MariaDB's security is based on factors such as user authorization, password strengthening, network access control.
+The database can be protected with firewalls or authorization controls.
+  * ###### Database Connectivity with Docker Compose : <a name="dcwdspse"></a>
+    * ###### Docker Compose enables MariaDB and WordPress containers to run on the same network.
+In this way, the WordPress container can connect to the MariaDB container over the network and use the database.
+  * ###### To Summarize :
+    * ###### MariaDB is an open source RDBMS and is often used as the database for applications such as WordPress.
+Running MariaDB on Docker and its integration with WordPress can be done using Docker Compose or Docker CLI.
+Database management, security and configuration are typically configured in Docker files and supported by security applications.
+Docker Compose ensures that MariaDB and WordPress containers are on the same network so that WordPress can access the database.
+In this way, database and application installation can be performed seamlessly in a Docker environment.